darinz/ML/05_generalization/01_bias-variance_tradeoﬀ.md

 $$

 Since $A$ and $B$ are independent, $\mathbb{E}[AB] = \mathbb{E}[A]\mathbb{E}[B] = 0$, giving us the result.

+**Intuition:** When two independent random variables are added, their variances add (not their standard deviations).
+This is why we get the squared terms in the bias-variance decomposition.

 ### Step 1: Separating Noise from Model Error